-ATTENTION WRITERS AND ARTISTS: WE ARE NOW READING FOR ISSUE 5!
+ATTENTION WRITERS AND ARTISTS: WE ARE NOW READING SUBMISSIONS FOR OUR MICRO ISSUE!

 As a journal of mysteries and marginalized voices, we’re looking for quality writing that is thought-provoking and literary.
 We are especially interested in work that explores the identities and experiences of those listed below: